 - Village Carols

 - Ian Russell completed his PhD on the Sheffield Carol tradition, and has published many journal articles on the subject.
 He has also published a number of song books and recordings.
 While many of these are now out of print, his recent “The Sheffield Book of Village Carols” (2008) and “The Derbyshire Book of Village Carols” (2012) and are available, and recommended.
 He also organises the biennial Festival of Village Carols, a festival inaugurated in 1994, which exists to promote local carol traditions.

 - Worrall Male Voice Choir

 - Worrall Male Voice Choir, sadly no longer in existence, publish The Joy of Christmas, also known as the Blue Book, one of the two most common song books to be found at Sheffield pub sings.
-(The book is also usually available at the bar of the Blue Ball pub in Worrall.)
+The book is still available from the WMVC website.